 E-2 Treaty Investor Visa Requirements

 Individuals from qualifying treaty countries who want to apply for an E-2 Treaty Investor Visa must meet certain requirements:

 - There should be enough investment to make sure the business will be successful.
 The success of the company should have a significant impact on the U.S. economy.

 - The investment must be for an active, operating business and not a passive or speculative investment.

 - If the individual applying for the visa is not the investor, he or she must be in a management position at the company making the investment.

-Helping Applicants Navigate the Application Process
+We’ll Help You Navigate the Application Process

-Individuals who want to apply for an E-1 Treaty Trader or E-2 Treaty Investor Visa generally apply at a U.S. Embassy or Consulate, which also requires an interview.
-In addition, there are a myriad of documents and forms that must be submitted by the application.
+If you want to apply for an E-1 Treaty Trader or E-2 Treaty Investor Visa, you generally need to apply at a U.S. Embassy or Consulate, which also requires an interview.
+In addition, there are a lot of documents and forms that must be submitted by the application.